ncatlab/nlab-content/pages/1788.md

 A _[[field (physics)|field]] configuration_ on a given [[spacetime]] $\Sigma$ is meant to be some kind of [[quantity]] assigned to each point of spacetime (each [[event]]), such that this assignment varies smoothly with spacetime points.
 For instance an _[[electromagnetic field]]_ configuration is at each point of spacetime a collection of [[vectors]] that encode the direction in which a [[charged particle]] passing through that point will feel a [[force]] (the [[Lorentz force]]).

 This is readily formalized: If

 $$
   F \in SmthMfd
 $$

-is the [[smooth manifold]] of "values" that the the given kind of field may take at any spacetime point, then a field configuration $\phi$ is modeled as a [[smooth function]] from spacetime to this space of values
+is the [[smooth manifold]] of "values" that the the given kind of field may take at any spacetime point, then a field configuration $\Phi$ is modeled as a [[smooth function]] from spacetime to this space of values:

 $$
   \Phi